fujii/fujii.github.io/_posts/2016-09-06-emacs-redisplay-issue-on-vmware.md

 ### Use Cairo

 Emacs 25 supports Cairo by `configure --with-cario`.
+This workaround does not hide the problem completely.
+This makes it less frequently.
-This is the best workaround.
+I think this is the best workaround.

 ### Synchronous mode

       emacs -xrm "emacs.synchronous: true"

+This makes Emacs somewhat slow.

 ### Call redraw-display after scroll